PrakashNexTurn/kiroween/frontend/src/components/common/ContextMenu.md

 ## Overview

 The ContextMenu component provides a reusable context menu that appears on right-click.
 It's integrated with the file tree to provide quick actions like copying file paths.
+This component has been migrated to use Ant Design's Dropdown and Menu components.

 ## Features

 - **Right-click activation**: Opens on right-click (contextmenu event)
-- **Outside click detection**: Automatically closes when clicking outside
+- **Outside click detection**: Automatically closes when clicking outside (handled by Ant Design)
 - **Escape key support**: Closes on Escape key press
-- **Viewport awareness**: Adjusts position to stay within viewport bounds
+- **Viewport awareness**: Adjusts position to stay within viewport bounds (handled by Ant Design)
-- **Keyboard navigation**: Full keyboard support with Enter/Space
+- **Keyboard navigation**: Full keyboard support with Enter/Space (built-in with Ant Design)
-- **Accessibility**: ARIA labels and roles for screen readers
+- **Accessibility**: ARIA labels and roles for screen readers (built-in with Ant Design)
 - **Customizable items**: Support for icons, dividers, and disabled states
+- **Theme integration**: Automatically styled with Ant Design theme tokens

 ## Usage